timothy-b/IOT-SEC/docs/Setup.md

 # Setup

 ## Prelude
-The fact that this project makes use of a Raspberry Pi and a Particle Photon is somewhat arbitrary - they're what I had on hand at the time, although they're both popular, inexpensive, well-supported, easy to use, entry-level devices.
-So they're decent choices nonetheless.
+It's somewhat arbitrary that this project makes use of a Raspberry Pi and a Particle Photon - they're what I had on hand at the time, although they're both popular, inexpensive, well-supported, easy to use, entry-level devices, so they're decent choices nonetheless.
 If I were to build this project again, I might use a single Arduino device in order to bypass having to use Particle's third-party cloud services (though very user friendly), and reduce overall system complexity.
 Such an Arduino would only have to be able to make use of GPIO pins, perform ARP scans, and send HTTP requests.
 A single Raspberry Pi could do this.
 However, it may also be preferrable to separate concerns between devices; to use one sensor and one web server / device hub, as the beginnings of a hub-and-spoke IOT design pattern.

 ## Raspberry Pi
 First, [install](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) your distro of choice.
 I used Raspbian since I'm familiar with Debian.